 To meter the exposure I used my modern Gossen Digipro F exposure meter.
 This is the first time I’ve used it in anger to judge exposure so prior to using it I calibrated it by taking some measurements and applying them to my Ricoh GXR in manual mode.
 By doing this I discovered that the Digipro under exposes by about 2 stops which was a bit worrying.
 To calibrate I set the iso to 100 rather than the 400 of the HP5 film I had loaded in the camera, but I need to investigate why the readings are so far out.

-For the most part I used the waist level finder to compose shots.
+For the most part I used the waist level finder on the Bronica ETRsi to compose shots.
 Because this doesn’t have a prism which corrects the image, it takes a while to get used to moving the camera the ‘wrong’ way to change the composition.
 I was particularly confused when taking a portrait orientation picture, spending what seemed like 5 minutes moving the camera in 3 dimensions to get the horizon level and the sun in the correct position – I’ll only know how that worked out once I’ve developed the film!

 Another thing I worked out when using the waist level finder is that when the integrated magnifier is in place it’s important to get very close to it to magnify the image.
 Initially I tried to use it from the normal distance I use the WLF from and found it almost impossible to get a clear view.
 Just by chance I happened to look through the magnifier when I had my eye close to it and suddenly discovered that it gives a very clear and magnified view of the whole scene.
 Once I worked that out it made precise focus much easier and also explained the number of shots I’ve seen on flickr with people holding the finder up to their eye!